First Blood (novel): Plot

 A homeless Vietnam veteran known only by his last name, Rambo, wanders into Madison, a town in Basalt County, Kentucky, and is intercepted by local police chief Wilfred Teasle, who drives him to the town limits and orders him to stay out.
 When Rambo repeatedly returns, Teasle arrests him on charges of vagrancy and resisting arrest, getting permission to hold him for 35 days in jail.
-Kept inside a claustrophobia-inducing cell, Rambo experiences a flashback to his days as a prisoner of war in Vietnam and attacks the police as they attempt to cut his hair and shave him forcibly.
+Kept inside a claustrophobia-inducing cell, Rambo experiences a flashback to his days as a POW in Vietnam and attacks the police as they attempt to cut his hair and shave him forcibly.
 Rambo escapes, killing an officer in the process, steals a motorcycle, and hides in the nearby mountains.

 Teasle, not wanting the state police to capture Rambo before he does, gets a helicopter pilot to search the woods and organizes a posse consisting of himself, his officers, and Orval Kellerman, an experienced hunter with a pack of trained dogs.
 Meanwhile, Rambo stumbles across an illegal still and persuades the moonshiners operating it to provide him with clothes and food; he also talks them into giving him a lever-action rifle.
 The posse catches up with Rambo, who is cornered by the helicopter and fires on it in self-defense; the pilot panics and loses control, causing the chopper to crash and explode.
 When the posse arrives, Rambo shoots two of Kellerman's dogs; the frightened animals leap off a cliff, taking an officer with them, and Kellerman is fatally wounded while going to check on them.

 Teasle's officers start firing wildly and waste most of their ammunition trying to kill Rambo; several desert their posts and try to return to town as a cloudburst stirs up.
 Rambo obtains a hunting knife, canteen, and pistol from the bodies of Kellerman and the deputy who fell off the cliff, then pursues Teasle's men, killing them one by one until only Teasle remains.
 However, Rambo is aware that Teasle is also a combat veteran and expects him to wait in ambush; his caution and the rain help Teasle escape.
-The state police rescue him and, once his condition is stabilized, gets the National Guard to send detachments of troops to assist with the manhunt.
+The state police rescue him and, once his condition is stabilized, get the National Guard to send detachments of troops to assist with the manhunt.